Cambridge Public Library

-The Cambridge Public Library in Cambridge, Massachusetts is part of the Minuteman Library Network.
-It consists of a main library and six branches, located throughout the city.
-Having developed from the Cambridge Athenaeum, the main library building was built in 1888, and was expanded and renovated in 2009.
-This expansion greatly increased the area of the building, more than tripling the square footage.
+The Cambridge Public Library (CPL) in Cambridge, Massachusetts consists of a unified city-wide system maintaining: a main branch, of notable aesthetic architectural value, plus a further six localized branches sited throughout the city.
+Having evolved from the Cambridge Athenaeum, the main library branch was built at its present site in 1888.
+The main library most recently underwent renovation, and a modern building addition significantly expanded the overall branch in 2009.
+Thus, it greatly increased the branch's area, more than tripling its square footage.